Book Review: Blood Lite III: Aftertaste edited by Kevin J. Anderson

 Heather Graham’s “Mannequin” is one I have no trouble remembering.
 It was creepy as hell, but totally not funny.
 I don’t know why it was chosen for this anthology.
 I can’t give her better than a 3 out of 5.

 “Short Term” by Daniel Pyle is, again, highly memorable.
 It’s disturbing and unfunny to me.
-Serial killers just aren’t funny, even when they do have almost no short-term memory any more.
+Serial killers just aren’t funny, even when they do have almost no short-term memory anymore.
 1 out of 5.

 Nina Kiriki Hoffman’s “Distressed Travelers” is based on a highly original concept.
 I’d love to see what she did with it in another context.
 I could actually see the humor in this story, even if I didn’t get any big laughs.
 It was amusing.
 4 out of 5.

 “Bayou Brawl” by L.A.
 Banks has to take another poke at rednecks early on.
 It isn’t as bad as the other two, at least, but I was sensitized by the time I got to this story.
 Then it moves on and seems to be a poor excuse for setting up a love triangle between a human woman, a male werewolf, and a male vampire.
-Anita Blake’s been there and done that a few dozen times now, Banks — there’s no shock value in it any more.
-There wasn’t much humor in it unless you look at it on a meta-level (UFO versus terrestrial spookies) and even though — blah.
+Anita Blake’s been there and done that a few dozen times now, Banks — there’s no shock value in it anymore.
+There wasn’t much humor in it unless you look at it on a meta-level (UFO versus terrestrial cookies) and even though — blah.
 2 out of 5.

 John Alfred Taylor’s “The Steeple People” gives us demons selling steeples with resident imps.
 Okay, that’s a little bit funny (to an irreligious person, anyway).
 The story didn’t live up to the setup, though.
 3 out of 5.